Chair: Jan Haluska

 The mission of the English Department is to provide general education students with basic communication and literary analysis skills in a Christian context and to prepare English majors for graduate school and/or the job market.

-As a requirement for graduation and as part of a departmental assessment process, senior English majors take the Major Field Test, Literature as part of ELIT 490 - Senior Capstone , which includes preparation for the Major Field Test for Literature in English, writings to be assessed, and an oral interview.
-Majors complete a written evaluation of the department, providing information used to improve the quality of the department.
+As a requirement for graduation and as part of a departmental assessment process, senior English majors take ELIT 490 - Senior Capstone , which includes preparation for the Graduate Record Examination, writings to be assessed, and an oral interview.
+Majors complete a written evaluation of the department, providing information used to improve programs.